Stages of Sleep

 Rapid eye movement (REM) sleep is marked by extensive physiological changes, such as accelerated respiration, increased brain activity, eye movement, and muscle relaxation.
 People dream during REM sleep, perhaps as a result of excited brain activity and the paralysis of major voluntary muscles.

-Sleep quality changes with transition from one sleep stage into another.
-Although the signals for transition between the five (or six) stages of sleep are mysterious, it is important to remember that these stages are, in fact, discretely independent of one another, each marked by subtle changes in bodily function and each part of a predictable cycle whose intervals are observable.
+Sleep quality changes with transition from one sleep stage to another.
+Although the signals for transition between the five (or six) stages of sleep are mysterious, it is important to remember that these stages are, in fact, discretely independent of one another.
+Each transition is marked by subtle changes in bodily function and each is part of a predictable cycle whose intervals are observable.
 Sleep stages are monitored and examined clinically with polysomnography, which provides data regarding electrical and muscular states during sleep.